nationalparkservice/CCRP_Climate_Futures_v1.0/README.md

     - Make sure your new files and folders do not appear beneath the 'Git' tab
     - Enter park data into the user-input chunk in the .Rmd script
     - Run the script!
 Select Run --> Run All or press Ctrl+Alt+R
+    - The script will create all the necessary files and folders from here on out.
+You can find derived data in the ./data/derived-data folder, and figures in the ./figures folder

 ## End instructions for running Combine-Climate_Lite_scripts.Rmd